I. Molecular evolution

 II.
 Computational pipelines and databases

 Computational tools and databases are the hallmarks of bioinformatics and computational biology.
-They allow for large-scale studies that lead to finding of new phenomena and initiate new research directions.
+They allow for large-scale studies that lead to the discovery of new phenomena and initiate new research directions.

 Microbial Signal Transduction database (MiST)